symonb/symonb.github.io/docs/math/filters/filters_theory.md

 \end{gather}
 $$

-If we use this method of discretization our system will have the same step response as analogue one.
+If we use this method of discretization our system will have the same step response as analog one.
 If you want to use the step functions as the input for your system use the ZOH method to discretize your plant.

 ## FOH

 The ZOH method gives proper responses for step function but what if we want to check responses for smoother inputs?
 Maybe ramp function?

-If we consider higher order of eq.(\ref{eq:ZOH2}) we can write:
+If we consider a higher order of eq. (\ref{eq:ZOH2}) we can write:

 $$
 \begin{gather*}